 When I say no-fuss I really mean it.
 This tasty pasta casserole makes use of pantry staples and unlike traditional lasagna, it’s really quick to put together.

-This loose-form lasagna is an awesome quick and easy recipe for a busy day but it’s also an excellent recipe to prep on the weekend and pop in the freezer for one of those days when you really need it.
+There are days when I have the time and the desire to put together my Classic Lasagna recipe, but this loose-form lasagna is an awesome quick and easy recipe for a busy day.
+It’s also an excellent recipe to prep on the weekend and pop in the freezer for one of those days when you really need it.

 Freezer meals make my heart sing!
 They are there for us during those times when we just don’t have the inspiration or are just too overwhelmed with the daily grind to plan a meal.